persteenolsen/pso-gatsby-blog-one/src/posts/2026-04-29-python-fastapi-auth-dl-four.md

   - tests
 ---

-Python FastAPI with JWT Auth predicting House Prices focusing of Tests (v8) - hosted at Vercel Cloud using Serverless Functions
+Python FastAPI with JWT Auth predicting House Prices using PyTorch and focusing on Tests (v8) - hosted at Vercel Cloud using Serverless Functions

 This version is using the Ames Housing Dataset predicting houce prices by a PyTorch-trained MLP model exported to ONNX format ready for running at various platforms and focusing of different kinds of Tests